albertoSoto/keycloak-infinispan-cluster/README.md

 http://localhost:11222/
 u:user
 p:pass
-> Check that all KC cache repositories are created
+> Checked that all KC cache repositories are created

 Keycloak 1, will be available at: http://localhost:8180/auth